 Our consultation papers and decision documents for each project will discuss how we have chosen and applied the assessment criteria, including the emission reduction criterion where it is part of the assessment framework for the project.
-Sections A.6-7 below discuss how we will assess emission reduction impacts.
+Appendix A.6 to appendix A.9 below discuss how we will assess emission reduction impacts.